 Office assistants' job duties usually include tasks like typing, filing, taking inventory, keeping records, and sorting checks.
 They may also prepare documents, process mail, and answer telephones.
 They can seek employment in specialized fields that match their interests, such as education, finance, law, medicine, technology, and government.
 Industry-specific training may be necessary for advancement or initial employment in a targeted field.

 |Other Requirements||Continuing education or training for advancement or specialization|

-Source: *U.S. Bureau of Labor Statistics
+Source: *U.S. Bureau of Labor Statistics (BLS)

 Some office assistants perform data entry and payroll tracking.
-Assistants might also work with salespeople, deal with customer complaints and answer questions about business services.
+Assistants might also work with salespeople, deal with customer complaints, and answer questions about business services.
 While office assistants may perform many of the same job duties on a daily basis, some responsibilities can change from day to day according to the needs of the employer.

 Office assistants' duties and levels of responsibility can be dictated by their work experience.
 Entry-level assistants may not be expected to make independent decisions and might only follow predefined procedures.
 Office assistants in supervisory positions, on the other hand, make many decisions.
-Supervisor duties often include training and evaluating entry-level staff, planning schedules and assigning work for office personnel.
+Supervisor duties often include training and evaluating entry-level staff, planning schedules, and assigning work for office personnel.
 Office assistant supervisors could have other responsibilities, like updating office methods and work procedures.

-Office Assistant Career Options
+Administrative Assistant Career Options

 Employment Outlook and Salary Information